A thank you email or a thank you letter?

-This year (Company Name) is celebrating a 10th anniversary, and we would like to thank you for making this happened!
-The growth and success we’ve experienced over all these years is because of customers like you, who faithfully support our business.
+This year (Company Name) is celebrating the 10th anniversary, and we would like to thank you for making this happened!
+The growth and success we’ve experienced over all these years are because of customers like you, who faithfully support our business.

 Speaking on behalf of the company, we hope that you have enjoyed the enhanced quality of our services.
 We will continue our efforts to meet your requirements and expectations in the future as well.

 We truly appreciate your trust, and we’ll do our best to continue to give you the kind of service you deserve.

 3. Showing gratitude at the end of the year

 As the year winds down, we would like to take this chance to say thank you for choosing our business!
 You are one of our most highly valued customers and it has been a sincere pleasure serving you this year.

 We always strive to exceed our customers’ expectations and meet their requirements.
 Let us know if there is anything we can ever do to assist you further.